pawnlord/DaMaGe/README.md

 SPEED_MULT
 ```
 The first 11 correspond to the table above, while the last changes the speed multiplier when pressing Change Speed.
 The values for the key bind options come from [the SDL library](https://wiki.libsdl.org/SDL_Scancode).
 The value for SPEED_MULT is a floating-point number.
+Currently, it seems to be able to run at slightly less than 10x speed when built with full optimization.
 ## TODO
  - Serial input over network (Biggest goal)
  - GUI implemented